nus-cs2103/website-base/admin/ip-tasks-fragment.md

 ---

-If you Java programmer, you can use it to practice Java too.
+If you are a Java programmer, you can use it to practice Java too.
 Here's the `main` method:
 ```java{.no-line-numbers}
 public class Main {
     public static void main(String[] args) {